Nicola Bombacci

-Nicola Bombacci (24 October 1879 – 28 April 1945) was an Italian Marxist revolutionary and later a fascist politician.
-He began in the Italian Socialist Party as an opponent of the reformist wing and became a founding member of the Communist Party of Italy in 1921, sitting on the fifteen-man Central Committee.
-In his career within the left-wing, he was often called Il Lenin di Romagna (Romagna's Lenin).
-During the latter part of his life, particularly during the Second World War, Bombacci allied with Benito Mussolini and the Italian Social Republic against the Allied invasion of Italy.
-He met his death after being shot by communist partisans and his body was subsequently strung up in Piazzale Loreto.
+Nicola Bombacci (24 October 1879 – 28 April 1945) was an Italian Marxist revolutionary and later fascist politician.
+A leading figure in the Italian Socialist Party during and after World War I, he was inspired by the October Revolution and became a founding member of the Communist Party of Italy in 1921.
+After being expelled from the party in 1927, he gradually moved toward fascism, eventually allying with Benito Mussolini and the Italian Social Republic during World War II.
+He was captured and executed by communist partisans in April 1945.